Cannabis Regulations

 State cannabis regulations are adopted by the California Department of Cannabis Control (DCC) which was established in 2021 pursuant to a budget trailer bill (AB 141) passed by the California Legislature which, among other things, consolidated the then existing state cannabis regulatory and licensing authority that was previously split between the California Department of Food and Agriculture (CDFA), the California Department of Public Health (CDPH) and the former California Bureau of Cannabis Control (BCC).

 Cannabis regulations adopted by the Department of Cannabis Control must be consistent with the purposes and intent of the Medicinal and Adult‐Use Cannabis Regulation and Safety Act (MAUCRSA) contained in Division 10 of the California Business and Professions Code (section 26000 et seq.).
-For example, on November 17, 2020, a California court determined that a cannabis regulation regarding cannabis billboard advertising was invalid in that it was inconsistent with the statute that the regulation was intended to implement.
+For example, on November 17, 2020, a California court determined that a cannabis regulation regarding cannabis billboard advertising was invalid because it was inconsistent with the statute that the regulation was intended to implement.

 Cannabis use, possession, and distribution remains illegal under federal law pursuant to 21 U.S.C. § 801 et seq.